klust/LUMI-BE-training-materials/docs/intro-evolving/Demo2.md

-# Demo option 2: A short walk-through for distributed learning
+# Container demo 2: A short walk-through for distributed learning

 In this demo, we will install one of the PyTorch containers provided on LUMI and run a simple distributed learning example that the LUMI User Support Team also uses